What is the Episcopal Church?

 St. John's is dependent on the generous volunteer ministries of our Parish.
 Here's a rough breakdown...

-Ultimately, the Senior Warden, David Shirley, is "in charge" of the Parish.
-He is supported in sacramental ministries by The Rev. Sr. Diane Stier and The Rev. Nancy Casey Fulton.
+Ultimately, the Senior Warden, Dan Eichinger, is "in charge" of the Parish.
+He is supported in sacramental ministries by The Rev. Sr. Diane Stier.

 The Vestry guides "the business" of the Church, supports the ministers, provides important feedback to the Rector, and approves policies, procedures, and financial matters for the Parish.
-The Rector chairs the meetings; the Senior and Junior Wardens are primary leaders of the Vestry and, ultimately, the Parish.
+The Senior Warden chairs the meetings; the Senior and Junior Wardens are primary leaders of the Vestry and, ultimately, the Parish.

 The Treasurer, Clancy DeLong, offers financial counsel to the Vestry (including the budget), provides detailed information, and collates all financial transactions.
 He is assisted by Lynne L'Hommedieu and a Finance Committee.
 Our Pledge Secretary is Pamela Dingman.

-The Choirmaster is Chase Simpson; organist is Dennis Flynn.
-With the Priest, Deacon, and Verger we all try to provide music that is liturgically and pastorally appropriate, uplifting, inspiring, and musically honoring of our Anglican/Episcopal traditions while stretching beyond to new musical resources.
+The Choirmaster is Eric Vinciguerra; organist is Ethan Kindle.
+With the Priest they all provide music that is liturgically and pastorally appropriate, uplifting, inspiring, and musically honoring of our Anglican/Episcopal traditions while stretching beyond to new musical resources.

 Pamela Dingman chairs the Altar Guild, which is responsible for maintaining, cleaning, and placing our worship items - chalices, patens, linens, candles; they are also responsible for following the "color codes" of the Church seasons and services.

-Sandy Schrock is our Parish Secretary, responsible for producing the weekly bulletins and our monthly newsletter; she answers the phone Monday-Thursday, 9:00 a.m. - 1:00 p.m., and directs callers to the appropriate volunteer or staff person.
+Mekeila Sanchezis our Parish Secretary, responsible for producing the weekly bulletins and our monthly newsletter; she answers the phone Monday-Thursday, 9:00 a.m. - 2:00 p.m., and directs callers to the appropriate volunteer or staff person.
 She also coordinates all our lay ministers for Sunday worship services.

-Ultimately, the Senior Warden, David Shirley, is "in charge" of the Parish.
-He is supported in sacramental ministries by The Rev. Sr. Diane Stier and The Rev. Nancy Casey Fulton.
+Ultimately, the Senior Warden, Dan Eichinger, is "in charge" of the Parish.
+He is supported in sacramental ministries by The Rev. Sr. Diane Stier.

 The Vestry guides "the business" of the Church, supports the ministers, provides important feedback to the Rector, and approves policies, procedures, and financial matters for the Parish.
-The Rector chairs the meetings; the Senior and Junior Wardens are primary leaders of the Vestry and, ultimately, the Parish.
+The Senior Warden chairs the meetings; the Senior and Junior Wardens are primary leaders of the Vestry and, ultimately, the Parish.

 The Treasurer, Clancy DeLong, offers financial counsel to the Vestry (including the budget), provides detailed information, and collates all financial transactions.
 He is assisted by Lynne L'Hommedieu and a Finance Committee.
 Our Pledge Secretary is Pamela Dingman.

-The Choirmaster is Chase Simpson; organist is Dennis Flynn.
-With the Priest, Deacon, and Verger we all try to provide music that is liturgically and pastorally appropriate, uplifting, inspiring, and musically honoring of our Anglican/Episcopal traditions while stretching beyond to new musical resources.
+The Choirmaster is Eric Vinciguerra; organist is Ethan Kindle.
+With the Priest they all provide music that is liturgically and pastorally appropriate, uplifting, inspiring, and musically honoring of our Anglican/Episcopal traditions while stretching beyond to new musical resources.

 Pamela Dingman chairs the Altar Guild, which is responsible for maintaining, cleaning, and placing our worship items - chalices, patens, linens, candles; they are also responsible for following the "color codes" of the Church seasons and services.

-Sandy Schrock is our Parish Secretary, responsible for producing the weekly bulletins and our monthly newsletter; she answers the phone Monday-Thursday, 9:00 a.m. - 1:00 p.m., and directs callers to the appropriate volunteer or staff person.
+Mekeila Sanchezis our Parish Secretary, responsible for producing the weekly bulletins and our monthly newsletter; she answers the phone Monday-Thursday, 9:00 a.m. - 2:00 p.m., and directs callers to the appropriate volunteer or staff person.
 She also coordinates all our lay ministers for Sunday worship services.

 can i rent your parish hall?